-41. Warehouse receipt financing is a mechanism that uses a receipt representing goods received by a bailee for storage as collateral to secure loans.
-The receipt itself may be valuable collateral because it may give its holder a right to the goods.
+- 41. Warehouse receipt financing is a mechanism that uses a receipt representing goods received by a bailee for storage as collateral to secure loans.
 Warehouse receipt financing is appropriate for all types of goods, but it is particularly suitable for agriculture products.
 It can especially benefit small farmers as it enables the farmers to sell the goods on the market when the prices are higher.
 Warehouse receipt financing effectively manages price seasonality and positively affects financial and planting decisions.
 Warehouse receipt financing is also advantageous for financers since it helps reduce their lending risks with marketable collateral.
-In certain countries, financers participate in the management of the warehouse jointly with the farmers' organization, which improves mutual trust between them and the farmers and might help them to better monitor the collateral.

-42. However, this financing tool requires modern legislation which (i) recognizes warehouse receipts as documents of title; (ii) clearly identifies the rights and obligations of all parties; (iii) establishes procedures for transferring the receipts; (iv) specifies the rights of the transferees; and (v) provides for simple and speedy enforcement processes.
+In certain countries, financers participate in the management of the warehouse jointly with the farmers' organization, which improves mutual trust between them and the farmers and might help them to better monitor the collateral. - 42.
+However, this financing tool requires modern legislation which (i) recognizes warehouse receipts as documents of title; (ii) clearly identifies the rights and obligations of all parties; (iii) establishes procedures for transferring the receipts; (iv) specifies the rights of the transferees; and (iv) provides for simple and speedy enforcement processes.
 In addition to an adequate private law framework and effective regulation, including the licensing of warehouses and the systems to guarantee their performance, countries should have in place adequate infrastructure and secondary markets for warehouse receipts or commodities.
 Studies have shown that in countries where those elements are absent, high transaction costs and interest rates do not make warehouse receipt financing suitable for accessing credit.